zizienova/zoteroTUL2022/README.md

 # zoteroTUL2022

-citation style for Technical University of Liberec for Zotero
+citation style for Technical University of Liberec for Zotero according to ČSN ISO 690:2022

 version author-date (Harvard)